 Thus begins Miriam Toews's spellbinding novel.
 Gradually, as we hear the women's vivid voices console, tease, admonish, regale and debate each other, we piece together the reason for the gathering: they have 48 hours to make a life-altering choice on behalf of all the women and children in the colony.
 And like a vast night sky coming into view behind the bright sparks of their voices, we learn of the devastating events that have led to this moment.
 (From Knopf Canada)

-Women Talking was a finalist for the 2018 Governor General's Literary Award for fiction and is a finalist for the 2019 Trillium Book Award.
+Women Talking was a finalist for the 2018 Governor General's Literary Award for fiction and was a finalist for the 2019 Trillium Book Award.

 - The best Canadian fiction of 2018